 Time and Effort Square Footage

 Salaries Depreciation

 Payroll taxes Occupancy

-Employee benefits Real estate taxes
+Employee benefits

-Service contracts

-Office expense
+Website & social media

 Leases

 The Foundation determines if a contract is a leasing arrangement and the classification of that lease, if applicable, at inception.
 The Foundation lease assets represent the right to control the use of an identified asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 The Foundation recognizes operating lease expenses for operating leases on a straight-line basis over the lease term.
 The Foundation leases office facilities and equipment under non-cancelable operating leases which may include renewal or termination options that are reasonably certain to exercise.